Miracle1207/EconGym/document/Individual Decision Issues/Q5-How-does-over-leveraged-consumption-impact-the-economy.md

 ![Individual Q5 P3](../img/Individual%20Q5%20P3.png)

 ​**Figure 3**​: Comparison of individual utility between front-loading (overdraft-enabled) and normal consumption groups.
-The overall impact of front-loading consumption on individual utility is not significant; however, from an age-based perspective, it leads to a slight increase in utility for younger households (left chart, green bar).
+The overall impact of front-loading consumption on individual utility is not significant; however, from an age-based perspective, it leads to a slight increase in utility for younger households.

 ![Individual Q5 P4](../img/Individual%20Q5%20P4.png)